AnjnaAj/Customer-Retention-Analysis/README.md

 ## Insights & Recommendations

-### 🔍 Key Insights
+## Key Insights
-- Customers with low engagement levels show a significantly higher churn rate
+- Customers with **low engagement levels** have significantly higher churn probability
-- Early-stage customers are more likely to churn compared to long-term customers
+- Customers in the **early lifecycle stage (low tenure)** are more likely to churn
-- Certain customer segments contribute disproportionately to total churn
+- A small segment of customers contributes disproportionately to churn
-- High-value customers require focused retention strategies
+- Retention improves with increased interaction and activity levels

+  ## 📊 Problem Statement
+Customer churn directly impacts business revenue and growth.
+The objective of this project is to analyze customer behavior and identify patterns that lead to churn, enabling businesses to take proactive retention actions.

 ### 💡 Business Recommendations
 - Launch targeted retention campaigns for high-risk customers